AaronC81/delta-pico/README.md

     - 2 of the extra pins are SWCLK and SWDIO (marked SWC and SWD respectively)
     - Other 2 are GPIO 18 and GPIO 19, currently unused
     - Moved to not be in the way of SD card slot
-- Broken out VIN and GND near the JST battery connector
+- Broken out VSYS and GND near the JST battery connector
-    - VIN is broken both before (`SW.
-VIN`) and after (`BYP.
-VIN`) the power switch
+    - VSYS is broken both before (`SW.
+VSYS`) and after (`BYP.
+VSYS`) the power switch
 - Connect PCF8574 interrupt pins to GPIO 16/17